wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 mRNA levels:

-- are the result of mRNA synthesis and mRNA decay.
+- are the result of mRNA synthesis and mRNA decay
 - differ between genes, isoforms, cells, cell types and tissues, and developmental stages
 - vary with cell cycle, during the day (circadian rhythm) and/or season
 - depend on the environment